SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 _IMHO the videos were very well done.
 I would even say shockingly well done… for a bunch of programmers who are supposed to be clueless about design - SeanDeNigris - 10/26/2017_

-The more I learning about @pharoproject the more I appreciate it's beauty and simplicity, finally, object-oriented programming is done right - MAQBOOL
+The more I'm learning about @pharoproject the more I appreciate it's beauty and simplicity, finally, object-oriented programming is done right - MAQBOOL

 ### Conclusion

-The two Moocs around Pharo are the results of more than 20 years teaching object-oriented programming.
+The two Moocs around Pharo are the results of more than 60 years teaching object-oriented programming.
 Our experience shows that developers do not program the same once they follow such Moocs.